kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: How can I view my balance?

-If `Kryptokronad.exe` is fully synced, in zedwallet, simply type `balance`.
+If `Kryptokrona.exe` is fully synced, in kkrwallet, simply type `balance`.

 #### Q: How long does it take to sync Kryptokrona.exe?